 To enable comparison across regions, a statistical model was used to adjust for differences in age, sex and co-morbidities.
 Adjusted mortality rates following stroke may reflect, for example, the underlying effectiveness of treatment and quality of care.
-Interregional variations in rates may be due to jurisdictional and institutional differences in standards of care, as well as other factors that are not included in the adjustment.
+Inter-regional variations in rates may be due to jurisdictional and institutional differences in standards of care, as well as other factors that are not included in the adjustment.

 Rates for Quebec are not available due to differences in data collection.
+Canada rate does not include Quebec.